gpiemont/shell-extension-nouveau-perflvl-switcher/README.md

 This extensions uses policykit to gain root write access to the sysfs file (/sys/class/drm/cardX/performance_level), so there's no need to change write permission on the file (perhaps a full root authentication would be better).

+##Debug
+Extension messages and debug informations can be found in ~/.xsession-errors.
+Just look for the lines starting with "[nouveau pm switch]".

 ##Disclaimer
 Remember that card reclocking is NOT YET considered stable, so use performance level switching AT YOUR OWN RISK.
 This extension has been tested on a NV50 generation card (GeForce 9650mGT), and it should work flawlessly on newer cards,